randomusername01/MuseboardCapstone/README.md

 1. Click the **Link** icon.
 2. Enter the URL and optional display text.
 3. The link appears on the canvas and opens in your browser when clicked.
+4. Hovering over the link allows for editing and deleting the link.

 ### Draw Mode
 Click the **Draw** icon to enter freehand drawing mode.
 Double-click to open drawing options.